 If the clash is with a compulsory module, you will be asked to change the optional module it clashes with;

-If the clash is with a seminar group, you may be able to move to another seminar group;
+If the clash is with a group (either seminar or lecture), you may be able to move to another group to resolve the clash;

 If you have a clash over 2 or so weeks, this may be acceptable and we would advise you to contact the Module Convener to discuss how this can be resolved.

 What happens if I have missed teaching because of a change of modules?

 If you have missed teaching due to a change in modules, you should contact the Module Convener to ask how you can catch up the lost work.
 Please note that this responsibility lies with you rather than the lecturer.

 Please note that if any assessment has been held during the first 3 weeks of term, you will need to ask the Module Convener to arrange for an alternative assessment for all summative assessments, if this is possible.

 What's included in my module?
 Where can I see this?

 The module descriptions can be found on the Module website and include the aims, assessable learning outcomes, contact hours, and a brief description of teaching and learning and assessment methods.